embedded-office/canopen-stack/docs/_api_timer/co-tmr-get-ticks.md

     :
 ```

-*Note: The example assumes that the CANopen node is already initialized with `CONodeInit()`, because the specified frequency in the specification structure is the foundation for these calculations.*
+*Note: The example assumes that the CANopen node is already initialized with `CONodeInit()` because the specified frequency in the specification structure is the foundation for these calculations.*